scp756-221/course-site/docs/a3/page.md

+# Assignment 3&mdash;Docker & containers

 ## Introduction

-In Part&nbsp;1 of this assignment, you will once again run the music service on an EC2 instance but with an important difference: Instead of installing the service (download & build), you will pull down a containerized copy of the service and run it on the instance.
+In Part&nbsp;1 of this assignment, you will again run the music service on an EC2 instance but with an important difference: instead of installing the service (download & build), you will run a containerized copy of the service.
 This will reduce the amount of work but make it a bit harder to get to the server logs.

 In Part&nbsp;2, you will explore further features of containers and the `docker` command.